Algo-Foundry/demo-wallet-connectors/README.md

 # Wallet Connector Demo
-This is a boilerplate Dapp using Algobuilder and Vue.js (Vue 2).

 Please note that MyAlgo and Pera Algo Wallet (WalletConnect) requires you to create accounts in TestNet and fund them to carry out transactions.
 Use the [dispenser](https://bank.testnet.algorand.network/) to fund your accounts first.

 ## Setup instructions